LastDeveloper/Dota_Mote/README.md

   * Looking for Server
   * Checking If In Game
   * In Game

-  and also checks for any restarts in the search or matchmaking error.
+  The application also checks for any restarts in the search or for matchmaking error.

   * Decline
   * Failed To Ready Up